Experience a fabulous here in Montsoreau & the stunning surroundings.

 If the river beckons, go for a boat ride along the river to Saumur or if huger calls, enjoy lunch, watch the swans go by, enjoy river views on the river boat restaurant.

 Sunday morning market is always something we like to do.
-The normally guiet village comes alive with locals & tourists.
-Buy fresh vegetables from local farmers, fish from the mobile fishmonger, spit roasted chicken with lovely potatoes cooked in the cooking juices, readymade Sunday lunch, what more could you want..wine maybe.
+The normally gueit village comes alive with locals & tourists.
+Buy fresh vegetables from local farmers, fish from the mobile fishmonger, spit roasted chicken with lovely potatoes cooked in the cooking juices, readymade Sunday lunch, what more could you want?
+Wine maybe.
 Choose locally produced wine from the vineyards of La Pallaine.
 Sold in the small boutique, Françoise will have you try all!
-Go for a coffee, have aglass of wine& soakup the atmoshere.
+Go for a coffee, have a glass of wine & soak up the atmosphere.
 Every second Sunday of the month there is a flea market "Les Puces de Montsoreau" along the quayside, selling quality antiques, art & bric a brac.

 The patisserie in the boulangerie Besnard are some of the best.
-Croissants, pain au chocolate for breakfast a must.
+Croissants, pain au chocolate and delicious French bread for breakfast a must.

 Just before you arrive in Fontevraud, there is the Savonnerie Martin de Candre.
 A family run artisanal traditional soap making company, producing quality soaps elaborated from a process originated in Marseille.
 Small boutique full of different shaped & scented with associated paraphernalia!